 - a.
 Program Allocation.
-Development projects subject to the provisions of this article shall make a contribution of not less than one percent of building development costs for acquiring and installing onsite artwork.
+Development projects subject to the provisions of this article shall make a contribution of not less than one percent of building development costs for acquiring and installing on-site artwork.
 This contribution shall be referred to as the program allocation.
 The specific program allocation for a project subject to a development agreement or a disposition and development agreement shall be established in the project specific agreement as part of a negotiated comprehensive public benefit package. - b.
 In-lieu Payments.
-In lieu of acquiring and installing on-site artwork as provided in subsection a of this Section 30-98.4, the applicant, at the applicant's discretion, may place into the Alameda Public Art Fund a public art in-lieu contribution in an amount equal to eighty (80) percent of the program allocation.
-If an applicant chooses to place into the Alameda Public Art Fund a public art in-lieu contribution equal to 80% of the program allocation, the applicant must make that choice prior to final approval of the development project entitlements.
-If the applicant must place into the Alameda Public Art Fund 100% of the program allocation.
-The applicant shall place into the Alameda Public Art Fund 100% of the program allocation.
+In lieu of acquiring and installing on-site artwork as provided in subsection a of this Section 30-98.4, the applicant, at the applicant's discretion, may place into the Alameda Public Art Fund a public art in-lieu contribution in an amount equal to one hundred (100%) percent of the program allocation.
+If an applicant chooses to place into the Alameda Public Art Fund a public art in-lieu contribution equal to 100% of the program allocation, the applicant must make that choice prior to final approval of the development project application.
 The applicant shall place into the Alameda Public Art Fund the required public art in lieu contribution prior to the City's issuing the first building permit for the development project for which the contribution is required. - c.
-If the applicant has chosen to acquire and install on-site artwork, has made that choice prior to final approval of the development project entitlements, and the value of the on-site artwork is less than 100% of the program allocation, the applicant may place into the Alameda Public Art Fund the difference between 100% of the program allocation and the value of the on-site artwork.
+If the applicant has chosen to acquire and install on-site artwork, has made that choice prior to final approval of the development project application, and the value of the on-site artwork is less than 100% of the program allocation, the applicant shall place into the Alameda Public Art Fund the difference between 100% of the program allocation and the value of the on-site artwork.